Combining Checkpointing and Data Compression to Accelerate Adjoint-Based Optimization Problems: Checkpointing performance model

-In equation \ref{eqn:recompute}, M is the number of checkpoints that can be stored in memory.
-Note that for $M >=N$, $\mathbf{O}_R$ would be zero.
+where $M$ is the number of checkpoints that can be stored in memory.
+Note that for $M \geq N$, $\mathbf{O}_R$ would be zero.
 For $M < N$, $\mathbf{O}_R$ grows rapidly as M is reduced relative to N.

-In an ideal implementation, the storage overhead $\mathbf{O}_S$ might be zero, since the computation could be done ``in-place'', but in practice, checkpoints are generally stored in a separate section of memory and they need to be transferred to a ``computational'' section of the memory where the compute is performed, and then the results copied back to the checkpointing memory.
-This copying is a common feature of checkpointing implementations, and might pose a non-trivial overhead in some scenarios.
-This storage overhead is given by
+In an ideal implementation, the storage overhead $\mathbf{O}_S$ might be zero, since the computation could be done ``in-place'', but in practice, checkpoints are generally stored in a separate section of memory and they need to be transferred to a ``computational'' section of the memory where the computation is performed, and then the results copied back to the checkpointing memory.
+This copying is a common feature of checkpointing implementations, and might pose a non-trivial overhead when the computation involved in a single timestep is not very large.
+This storage overhead is given by:

-where $\mathbf{W}$ is the total number of times Revolve writes checkpoints for a single run, $ \mathbf{R}$ is the number of times checkpoints are read, and $\mathbf{B}$ is the memory bandwidth of the target system.
+where $\mathbf{W}$ is the total number of times Revolve writes checkpoints for a single run, $ \mathbf{N}$ is the number of times checkpoints are read, and $\mathbf{B}$ is the bandwidth at which these copies happen.
 The total time to solution becomes